hapax/hapax.github.io/assets/chance.md

 <div class="footdef"><sup><a id="fn.2" name="fn.2" class="footnum"
 href="#fnr.2">Footnote 2</a></sup> <p class="footpara">
-In physics parlance, the choice of initial condition—the way you hold the dice—*spontaneously breaks* the symmetry of the dice itself.
+In physics parlance, the choice of initial condition—the way you hold the dice—"spontaneously breaks" the symmetry of the dice itself.
 This is the fancy way of saying that symmetry of the dice isn't enough to explain the symmetry of the outcomes.
 </p></div>